formapro/UniversalErrorCatcher/README.markdown

-#universal-error-handler
+#universal-error-catcher

 ## Overview

-It wraps logic that can catch any errors or exception even parse or fatal ones.
+It wraps errors and exception handling logic.
+Any errors or exception even parse or fatal ones process the same and passed to you as exception.

 ## Example

-You can send email with error message:
+The most common way is to send an email to admin:

-    $handler = new UniversalErrorHandler_Handler();
+    $catcher = new UniversalErrorHandler_Catcher();

-    $handler->registerCallback(function(Exception $e) {
+    $catcher->registerCallback(function(Exception $e) {
       $to = 'admin@foo-comapny.com';
       $subject = 'An error has appeared.';
       $body = 'The error `'.$e->getMessage().'` in file `'.$e->getFile().'` on line `'.$e->getLine().'`';